FrozenNode/Laravel-Administrator/src/docs/model-configuration.md

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/custom-actions.png" />

 When the user clicks on either button, the `action` property above is called and passed the relevant Eloquent model.

 > For a detailed description of custom actions, see the **[actions docs](/docs/actions)**

+<a name="global-custom-actions"></a>
+### Global Custom Actions

+	/**
+	 * This is where you can define the model's global custom actions */
+	'global_actions' => array(
+		//Create Excel Download
+		'download_excel' => array(
+			'title' => 'Download XLS',
+			'messages' => array(
+				'active' => 'Creating the spreadsheet...',
+				'success' => 'Spreadsheet created!
+Downloading now...',
+				'error' => 'There was an error while creating the spreadsheet', ),
+			//the Eloquent query builder is passed to the closure 'action' => function($query)
+			{
+				//get all the rows for this query
+				$result = $query->get();

+				//do something to put it into excel

+				//return a download response
+				return Response::download($filePath);
+			}
+		),
+	),

+Global custom actions are buttons that can be pressed at any time on a model's page.
+In most ways, this works just like regular custom actions.
+However, instead of the model being passed into the `action` callback function, the query builder is passed in with all the filters already applied (except for the limit/offset).

+> For a detailed description of custom actions, see the **[actions docs](/docs/actions)**